jdavis/jdavis.github.com/_posts/2014-07-26-oh-my-zsh-is-a-disease-antigen-is-the-vaccine.md

 [oh-my-zsh][omz] is one of the [most popular repositories][stars] on GitHub with 17,500+ stars.
-If you use zsh as your main shell, you likely have heard of oh-my-zsh or at least use it.
+If you use zsh as your main shell, you likely have heard of oh-my-zsh or even use it.

 It features "120+ optional plugins" and just as many themes for your beloved shell.
 It has a great [default library][omz-lib] that turns on a lot of great